rikkhanna/keras-step-by-step/keras-advanced/README.md

 - With this option, your data augmentation will happen on CPU, asynchronously, and will be buffered before going into the model.

 - If you're training on CPU, this is the better option, since it makes data augmentation asynchronous and non-blocking.

+# Configure the dataset for performance

+- Let's make sure to use buffered prefetching so we can yield data from disk without having I/O becoming blocking:

+# Build a model

+- We'll build a small version of the Xception network.
+We haven't particularly tried to optimize the architecture; if you want to do a systematic search for the best model configuration, consider using Keras Tuner.

+- Note that:

+  - We start the model with the data_augmentation preprocessor, followed by a Rescaling layer.
+  - We include a Dropout layer before the final classification layer.